adam-savard/keyboard-function-keys-linux/README.md

 # Enable Function Keys On Keychron/Various Mechanical Keyboards Under Linux, with `systemd`

 Below, you'll find the steps required to create a systemd command that will run at boot to disable the media keys and restore f1-f12 functionality.
+Note that these steps have been tested with Keychron keyboards in Windows Mode, _not_ Mac Mode.

 ## Step 1